YongWei12/NLPAssignment1/Readme.md.txt

 ---

+## dependencies / libraries used

+- Python libraries listed in `nlp_venv.txt`
+- [RapidAPI](https://rapidapi.com/) - sign up with them for an API key
+  - used in assignment 3.2

+---

 ## directory structure (for relevant content only)

 - `assignment 3.1/`: folder that contains everything related to assignment 3.1
   - `data/`: folder that contains processed data
   - `output/`: folder that contains relevant program output)
   - `scripts/`: folder that contains scripts for scraping, extracting, preprocessing data
   - `pos_tagging.ipynb`: notebook for POS tagging task
   - `sentence_segmentation.ipynb`: notebook for sentence segmentation task
   - `Tokenisation and Stemming.ipynb`: notebook for tokenisation and stemming tasks

 - `assignment 3.2/`: folder that contains everything related to assignment 3.2
+  - `data/`: folder that contains processed data
-  - `3.2.ipynb`: notebook for the whole of assignment 3.2
+  - `3.2.ipynb`: notebook for assignment 3.2
   - `*.txt` and `*.csv`: data related to assignment 3.2

 - `assignment 3.3/`: folder that contains everything related to assignment 3.3
+  - `data/`: folder that contains processed data
-  - `3.3.ipynb`: notebook for the whole of assignment 3.3
+  - `3.3.ipynb`: notebook (application) for assignment 3.3

-## dependencies / libraries used

-listed in `nlp_venv.txt`